 A large portion of car accidents take place at an intersection and can involve ignoring traffic signals, speeding, or distraction.
-Sometimes the collision is broadside, or more commonly known as a T-Bone crash.
+Sometimes the collision is broadside, or more commonly known as a T-Bone car accident.
 One car is hit at a perpendicular angle and the force of the collision can push the car and cause a secondary crash.
 Injuries from these types of collisions are often severe as there is very little buffer but the door.
 The types of injury caused by this type of collision are often severe and may require expensive medical treatment.
-An attorney can help see to it that you are appropriately compensated.

 Broadside collisions are responsible for at least 8,000 fatalities each year.
 Without the protection of the bumper and engine in a head-on crash, or the bumper and trunk in a rear end collision, drivers and their passengers are susceptible to grave injuries.
 It is not uncommon to see skull fractures and brain injuries in these types of accidents as well as bone fractures, chest injury and neck injury.